Vineet Kumar v. State of U.P. , 2017 PLRonline 302000

 (emphasis supplied)”

-37. writ petition was filed by the accused for quashing the FIR which was dismissed by the High Court on 27.08.2007.
+37. Writ petition was filed by the accused for quashing the FIR which was dismissed by the High Court on 27.08.2007.
 Thereafter, charges were framed on 01.12.2008.
 Dissatisfied with the framing of charges Criminal Revision Petition was filed which was dismissed by Delhi High Cort on 16.01.2009.
 The order of Additional Sessions Judge has been extracted by this Court in paragraph 14 which is quoted below:

 “14.
 Dissatisfied with the action of the trial Court in framing charges against him, the appellant-accused filed Criminal Revision Petition no. 08 of 2009, whereby he assailed the order dated 1.12.2008 passed by the Additional Sessions Judge, New Delhi.
 The Delhi High Court dismissed the revision petition on 16.1.2009, by inter alia observing as under:—